vlayer-xyz/monorepo/ethereum_history_api/circuits/lib/src/rlp/README.md

 }
 ```

-It exists only in connection with the particular array of RLP encoding as it doesn't provide data itself.
-Ideally we would want to use only `Fragment` which includes data.
-Current Noir state makes using data, in each case when we use RlpFragment, much too inefficient so we use RlpFragment for performance reasons.
+RlpFragment exists only in connection with a particular array of RLP encoding as it doesn't store data itself.
+Ideally we would want to use `Fragment` instead of `RlpFragment`, but current Noir state makes using data, in each case when we use RlpFragment, much too inefficient.
+We use RlpFragment for performance reasons.

 There are several comparison methods in RlpFragment implementation.
-They check if in given RLP encoding array, at position set by this fragment, there is given data.
-Each of these function is made to receive data as different type to simplify its usage:
+They check if in given RLP encoding array, at position set by the fragment, lays given data.
+Each of these functions receives data as different type to simplify usage:

 - `assert_eq_bytes`
 - `assert_eq_bounded_vec`